briandrum/codes.forchagrin.com/committees-boards-and-commissions.md

  Name           | Role                   | Term
 ----------------|------------------------|-------------------------------------------------------------------------------------
-Terry Rounds    | Chair                  | <small>Appointed by mayor to a three-year term ending Dec 31, 2024</small>
+Terry Rounds    | Chair                  | <small>Appointed by Mayor to a three-year term ending Dec 31, 2024</small>
-Robert Weitzel  | Secretary              | <small>Appointed by mayor to a three-year term ending Dec 31, 2025</small>
+Robert Weitzel  | Secretary              | <small>Appointed by Mayor to a three-year term ending Dec 31, 2025</small>
-Andrew Rockey   | Council Representative | <small>Appointed by council president to a one-year term ending Dec 31, 2024</small>
+Andrew Rockey   | Council Representative | <small>Appointed by Council president to a one-year term ending Dec 31, 2024</small>
-Ben Himes       | Member                 | <small>Appointed by mayor to a three-year term ending Dec 31, 2024</small>
+Ben Himes       | Member                 | <small>Appointed by Mayor to a three-year term ending Dec 31, 2024</small>
-Edward Wells    | Member                 | <small>Appointed by mayor to a three-year term ending Dec 31, 2026</small>
+Edward Wells    | Member                 | <small>Appointed by Mayor to a three-year term ending Dec 31, 2026</small>
-Gary Nelson     | Member                 | <small>Appointed by mayor to a three-year term ending Dec 31, 2025</small>
+Gary Nelson     | Member                 | <small>Appointed by Mayor to a three-year term ending Dec 31, 2025</small>
-Michael McGuire | Member                 | <small>Appointed by mayor to a three-year term ending Dec 31, 2024</small>
+Michael McGuire | Member                 | <small>Appointed by Mayor to a three-year term ending Dec 31, 2024</small>
-Stuart Lipp     | Member                 | <small>Appointed by mayor to a three-year term ending Dec 31, 2026</small>
+Stuart Lipp     | Member                 | <small>Appointed by Mayor to a three-year term ending Dec 31, 2026</small>

 ### Whitesburg Park Commission